schoolofcities/urban-data-storytelling/urban-data-analytics/openstreetmap/openstreetmap.md

 Welcome to the OSM community!

-## Appendix

-### Contributing edits
+## Appendix: Contributing edits

-To make edits, you'll need to create an OSM account.
+To make edits to the OpenStreetMap database, you'll need to create an OSM account.
 You can sign up or log in using the buttons on the top right of the page at [openstreetmap.org](https://www.openstreetmap.org).

 Once you have an account, there are a few different ways of making edits.
 The most accessible and beginner friendly is the *iD editor*, which is built right into [openstreetmap.org](https://www.openstreetmap.org).
 It has a lot of useful features that help you find good descriptive tags for whatever you're adding, but it can be pretty limited in its ability to make larger or more complex edits.
 It's definitely the best place to start.